Milford Violent Crimes Attorney

 Defending against violent crime charges takes experienced legal defense that can have your charges lessened or dismissed.
 At the Law Office of Michael J. Brothers, we understand the stress and of facing criminal charges, but we can provide you with a skilled and tenacious legal defense.

-Uxbridge Criminal Defense Attorney
+Worcester Criminal Defense Attorney

 Types of Violent Crime